 The swallows and the cuckoo have returned over the past few days

 and nests are being constructed in the old walls and hedgerows.
+As springtime on Islay gradually creeps in, leaving the short winter days in the past, the days are stretching.
 There is a lively buzz and chatter filling the air.
 It is one of my favourite seasons, but I then do tend to say that at the turn of every season.
 I just cannot help but fall more in love with every season of every year on this beautiful island.
 Spring and suddenly the air is filled with the promise of a beautiful summer to come.

 It was very exciting when a couple of months back, sat working away in the pottery studio, a magazine got in touch with me wanting to ask a few questions for an article they were writing.
 An article on some of

 Time for a little happy dance for me then, especially when the initial question was based around one of my favourite things to talk and write about.

 The question centred around how Islay inspires my work.
 For all of you who are familiar with my art designs you will know that it was the island itself that has led me on this amazing creative adventure that is Persabus Pottery today.

 My pottery workshop and studio are just across the single-track road from our farmhouse

 A beautiful old stone building, nestled beside the Happy Farmer’s big agricultural shed, which now also houses the fabulous Charlotte Hannett jewellery studio and workshop.
 Do check out her amazing and beautiful designs.